You are hereResources / Glossary of Neuroscience Terms

 medial

-toward the middle; opposite of lateral (Sheep Brain Dissection)
+toward the middle of the body; opposite of lateral (Sheep Brain Dissection)

 membrane potential